 Tiroler Skischule skiCHECK Fügen/Hochfügen, Kevin Benk OG

-1.1 For business relationships between the listed ski schools (hereafter referred to as “ski school”) and the contractual partner (hereafter referred to as “customer”), these General Terms and Conditions of Business (hereafter referred to as “GTC”) in the respectively valid version apply exclusively.
-The valid version of the general terms and conditions of business depends on the time of the relevant offer by the customer.
+1.1 For business relationships between the listed ski schools (hereafter referred to as “ski school”) and the contractual partner (hereafter referred to as “customer”), these General Terms and Conditions of Business (hereafter referred to as “GTC”) apply only in the respective valid version.
+The valid version of the general terms and conditions of business depends on the time of the relevant request by the customer.

 1.2 The ski school provides the customer with services in the field of skiing and snow sports.
 This includes, among other things, giving skiing, snowboarding and cross-country skiing lessons, guiding and accompanying on ski tours (as defined in § 1 para.
 1 T-SSG 1995) and related activities (hereinafter referred to as “courses”).
 Also included are any childcare services and related services (e.g. meals for children).
 These GTCs apply to all services of the ski school in this context.

 1.3 Regulations deviating from these GTCs are only valid with an express written agreement between the ski school and the customer.
 Contradictory terms and conditions of the customer have no effect on the business relationships listed in point 1.2.